-The Brother HL-L3210CW is priced low enough to be affordable to home consumers, but it packs in the sort of efficiency and quality that meets the demands of small to mid-sized offices.
+The Brother HL-L3210CW is priced low enough to be affordable to home consumers, but it also packs in the sort of efficiency and quality that meets the demands of small to mid-sized offices.
 The paper tray can hold up to 250 sheets at once, and this color laser printer promises a respectable speed of up to 19 pages per minute.
-The high yield toner cartridges mean that you'll be saving money in the long term too.
+The high yield toner cartridges mean that you'll be saving money in the long term, too.

 And the wireless printing options here are some of the best and most varied as well.
-The Wi-Fi capabilities allow you to not just print directly from your phone or your computer but to also have ink automatically delivered when the reservoir gets low thanks to Amazon Dash.
+The Wi-Fi capabilities allow you to not just print directly from your phone or your computer but also have ink automatically delivered when the reservoir gets low thanks to Amazon Dash.
 If you prefer to do things the more traditional way, there's a dedicated USB port that you can use to print files from as well.

 2. HP Color LaserJet Pro Laser Printer